 Another man in Rockport was initially quoted at $300,000 by the TWAI to completely repair his home, which was recorded to be a “total loss” after Hurricane Harvey.
 It is worth noting that $300,000 is his policy limit.
 The amount he was actually given was $168,000 after another consultant re-inspected the property and made significant and largely-unexplained cost cuts.

 This is precisely where Daly & Black, P.C. and its Houston first party insurance litigation attorneys come in, though.
-The law firm and its clients are not letting insurance companies get away with lowballed policy payouts – not without a fight.
+The law firm and its clients are not letting insurance companies or corporate defendants get away with lowballed policy payouts – not without a fight.
 In a lawsuit filed against TWIA for insurance fraud, Attorneys Daly and Black note a deposition obtained from a claims supervisor who was contracted by the Association.
 According to his statements, at least 80% of all Hurricane Harvey claims involving the “total loss” of a home or structure were subsequently given a minimized estimate by a secondary “consultant.”
 While the company’s behavior seems indicative of underhanded dealings, the company has steadfastly disputed any accusations of insurance bad faith.

 If you have been disrespected or arguably cheated by the TWIA or another insurance company after filing a Hurricane Harvey homeowners’ claim, come to Daly & Black, P.C. for unmatched legal advocacy.
-Our law firm focuses entirely on first party insurance claims, which means we are completely committed to suing insurance companies on behalf of policyholders like you.
+Our law firm focuses entirely on first party insurance claims, which means we are completely committed to suing insurance companies or corporate defendants on behalf of policyholders like you.
 There is not an insurance company in Texas that does not know our name and grow hesitant when they find out we are representing their customer after they wrongfully denied, delayed, or underpaid their claim.

 We fight to win.
 Call 888.492.2671 and request a free consultationto learn about our first party insurance litigation boutique and your own rights as a Hurricane Harvey claimant.